weijuey/tp/docs/DeveloperGuide.md

 * 1a.
 User enters only whitespaces or nothing as a note.

-  * d'Intérieur shows an error message that notes cannot be empty.
+  * 1a1. d'Intérieur alerts the user that no changes have been made to notes

-    Use case resumes at step 1.
+    Use case ends.

 * 1b.
 The given index is invalid.